ak0029/Firewall/README.md

 ## Firewall configurations using different methods

 - Firewall configuration with iptables
-- Firewall configuration with firewalld
+- Firewall configuration with firewallD